About Dr. Olson

 Douglas Olson was appointed vice president of Academic and Student Affairs at Triton College in January 2012.
 Prior to this role, Dr. Olson served as the vice president of Student Affairs, working collaboratively to strengthen the academic and student affairs areas, and as the associate vice president of Student Affairs in support of the vice president of Academic Affairs and Student Services.

 In his current role, Dr. Olson serves as the institution’s chief academic and chief student affairs officer.
-He is responsible for overseeing an extensive administrative portfolio, which includes Academic Success, Adult Education, Arts & Sciences, Business and Technology, Continuing Education, Curriculum and Assessment, Enrollment Services, Institutional Research and Effectiveness, Health Careers, Institutional Planning and Accreditation, Student Services, and Strategic Marketing and Public Relations.
+He is responsible for overseeing an extensive administrative portfolio, which includes Academic Success, Adult Education, Arts & Sciences, Business and Technology, Continuing Education, Curriculum and Assessment, Enrollment Services, Health Careers, and Student Services.

 Instrumental in Triton’s selection as a member institution of the Achieving the Dream organization, Dr. Olson has led campus-wide, evidence-based student success efforts aimed at closing achievement gaps, college readiness, and student completion.
 In addition, he is a strong advocate for student engagement, technology, diversity, and professional development.